Chick-Fil-A gives out free meals to first responders in Wilmington

 WILMINGTON – The Chick-fil-A in Monkey Junction gave out free meals to first responders and linemen working to help the Wilmington area after Florence rolled through.

-While the drive thru was open to the public, first responders were allowed into the closed dining room area and allowed to take a load off.
-A Chick-fil-A representative said they also gave away meals to the first responders, emergency personnel and linemen, as long as they had identification.
+Monday while the drive thru was open to the public, first responders were allowed into the closed dining room area and allowed to take a load off.
+A Chick-fil-A representative said they also gave away meals to the first responders, emergency personnel and linemen - as long as they had identification.

 The restaurant was only open until 4 p.m.
 Monday on a limited menu, but they will be back open Tuesday on a limited menu until they run out of food or can get a supply truck back into town, the restaurant confirmed.